-- While linked to the vehicle, start the engine, then press and release the LD/M button. - The "Main Menu" displays.
+- 1. While linked to the vehicle, start the engine, then press and release the LD / M button. - The "Main Menu" displays.

-- RECORDING (CAPTURING) LIVE DATA

-- Use the UP and DOWN buttons, as necessary, to highlight Live Data Menu, then press the ENTER button.

-- The "Live Data" menu displays.

-- Use the UP

-and DOWN

-buttons, as necessary, to highlight "Record Live Data", then press the ENTER

-button.

-- 4. Use the UP and DOWN buttons, as necessary, to highlight "Record by DTC trigger", then press the ENTER button.

-- If DTCs are presently stored in the vehicle's computer, an advisory message displays.
-Use the UP and DOWN buttons, as necessary, to highlight Erase DTCs, then press the ENTER button to erase DTCs from the vehicle's computer.
-When the Erase process is complete, the "Record by DTC Trigger" screen displays.

-5. When the "Record by DTC Trigger" screen displays, select the desired trigger point as follows:
+- 2. Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Live Data Menu, then press the ENTER ← button. - The "Live Data" menu displays. - 3.
+Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight "Record Live Data", then press the ENTER ↓ button. - Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight "Record by DTC trigger", then press the ENTER ↓ button. - If DTCs are presently stored in the vehicle's computer, an advisory message displays.
+Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight Erase DTCs, then press the ENTER ↓ button to erase DTCs from the vehicle's computer.
+When the Erase process is complete, the "Record by DTC Trigger" screen displays. - When the "Record by DTC Trigger" screen displays, select the desired trigger point as follows:

-The Scan Tool is capable of recording approximately 100 frames of Live Data.
+- The Scan Tool is capable of recording approximately 100 frames of Live Data.
 Record by DTC trigger lets you select the point in time at which you wish the Scan Tool to begin recording Live Data.
-You can set the trigger point to record the 100 frames of data before an event (when the DTC sets), after the event, or in the middle (50 frames before and 50 frames after the event.

-- Beginning records approximately 100 frames of Live Data after the DTC sets. - Middle records approximately 50 frames of Live Data before and 50 frames after the DTC sets. - End records approximately 100 frames of Live Data before the DTC sets. - 6.
-Use the UP and DOWN buttons, as necessary, to select the desired trigger point, then press the ENTER button. - A "One moment please. . ." message shows on the display.
-When the Scan Tool is ready to record Live Data, the "Record Live Data" screen displays.
+You can set the trigger point to record the 100 frames of data before an event (when the DTC sets), after the event, or in the middle (50 frames before and 50 frames after the event. - Beginning records approximately 100 frames of Live Data after the DTC sets. - Middle records approximately 50 frames of Live Data before and 50 frames after the DTC sets. - End records approximately 100 frames of Live Data before the DTC sets. - 6.
+Use the UP ▲ and DOWN ▼ buttons, as necessary, to select the desired trigger point, then press the ENTER ↓ button. - A "One moment please. . ." message shows on the display.
+When the Scan Tool is ready to record Live Data, the "Record Live Data" screen displays. - 7.
+Put the engine in the operating condition that causes the DTC to set.